-The Auditors are expected to present the audited financial statements to the Executive Board at their February 22nd meeting.
-Should they become available to us before your meeting, we will post them and any associated materials to the document archive on the SEAGO website for your review and comment.
+The Auditors will present the audited financial statements to the Executive Board at your February 22nd meeting.
+The Auditors have indicated the audit will available to us for review by February 15th, and once we have reviewed them, we will post them and any associated materials to the document archive on the SEAGO website for your review and comment.

-Attachment: Revenue and Expenditure Report 12.3 1.2018 Action Requested: ☐ Action Requested Below
+Attachment: Revenue and Expenditure Report 12.31.2018